AniketPawar2602/Academic-Information-Management-System-/README.md

-# Student Record System
+# Academic Information Management System

-The **Student Record System** is a Java-based desktop application that provides an efficient way to manage student records for educational institutions.
-Built using Java Swing for the graphical user interface and MySQL for database management, this system allows both **Admins** and **Teachers** to manage student information seamlessly.
+The Student Record System is a Java-based desktop application that efficiently manages student records for educational institutions.
+Built using Java Swing for the graphical user interface and MySQL for database management, this system allows both administrators and Teachers to manage student information seamlessly.

 ## Features

 ### 1. Admin Login and Dashboard
 Admins have access to a full range of management tools, including:
-- **Add Teachers**: Admins can add teachers with their respective details like name, subject, department, username, and password.
+- **Add Teachers**: Admins can add teachers with their respective details, such as name, subject, department, username, and password.
 - **Manage Teachers**: Admins can manage teacher credentials and information from the dashboard.

 ### 2. Teacher Login and Dashboard